remi/her/README.md

 user.save
 ```

 You can look into the [`her-example`](https://github.com/remiprev/her-example) repository for a sample application using Her.
-For a complete reference of all the methods you can use, check out [the documentation](http://rdoc.info/github/remiprev/her).

 ## Middleware